kakisoft/slides/accounting-for-engineers/slide.md

 ---

-## studied of journal entry
+## studied about journal entry

 I studied with book and internet.
 but I did't understand anything about it.

 ---

-I mean, I did't know how to apply all the information that I have got to system.
+I mean, I did't know how to apply all the information that I have to system.

 ---

-I felt there are many definition for each authrs.
+I felt each authors have many different definitions.

 ---